How to Make Magnesium Oil Using Magnesium Chloride Bath Flakes (DIY)•

-- Magnesium is more easily absorbed transdermally through the skin than it is internally
+2. Magnesium is more easily absorbed transdermally through the skin than it is internally.

-- Heat up 1/2 cup of water (not to the point of boiling)
+- Heat up ½ cup of water right before the boiling point.

 - Stir the mixture until the Magnesium Chloride Flakes are dissolved.

-*For optimal absorption spray/apply the magnesium oil to your stomach area and arms and legs.
+Note: For optimal absorption spray/apply the magnesium oil to your stomach area, arms and legs.